-Considered a superfood, blueberries are full of antioxidants, they’re also high in vitamin C, vitamin A and fibre.
-And buying them fresh from the grocery store can be expensive.
+Considered a superfood, blueberries are full of antioxidants, they’re high in vitamin C, vitamin A and fibre.
+And buying them from the grocery store can be expensive.
 So they make an excellent choice for growing at home.

 Three Varieties of Blueberry Bushes

 From these varieties, there have been many cultivators bred.
 There is likely to be one just perfect for your climate.
-Local nurseries and garden centres stock the varieties that do best in your local area.
+Local nurseries and garden centers stock the varieties that do best in your local area.
 That’s because some blueberries are more drought tolerant than others, some are more cold hardy and others still are self-fertile while others require two plants to ensure pollination for fruit.

 Blueberries can be evergreen or deciduous bushes.
 The deciduous bush will put on a very pretty fall display of colour before dropping its leaves for the winter.

 There are also a number of blueberry varieties that are not farmed commercially due to their delicate fruit or the sensitive nature of the plant.
-They do, however, produce a very tasty fruit and the good news is they are available to the home grower.
+They do, however, produce a very tasty blueberry fruit and the good news is they are available to the home grower.